KyleJKC/PromptLab/src/content/docs/efficiency/humanities_and_critical_reading.md

 ## 3. Socratic Dialogue & Writing Practice

-**What it is:** Use AI as a conversation partner: ask “why?”, “how?”, “what if?” to dig deeper.
+**What it is:** Use AI as a conversation partner: ask “why?”, “how?”, and “what if?” to dig deeper.
 Then practice writing based on that.

 **Example:**
 ```